hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 </center>

-**Social roles for art.**
+**Social reasons to buying art.**
 Art plays social roles.
 I want friends and acquaintances to enjoy visiting my home.
 Art helps creates a sense of space and provides conversation topics.
 It communicates my interests and taste.
-Maybe there's even a bit of gentle showing off too.

 I want to support artists and the arts, and buying from them directly does this as well.
 Artists need money just like everyone else.
 Visiting art galleries and fairs is a social activity, and I enjoy meeting the artists themselves and participating in the community when I can.
 Art can also be a unique gift as well.
 (I've only given my own paintings as gifts; I haven't bought art for this purpose).